Choosing your wool to spin, you’ve got a huge number of choices! How do you know what to look for to find the wool that will work the best for you?

 Generally speaking, woolen spinners can go with finer wools and more of a roving preparation to the wool, whereas worsted spinners will use medium to long wools with a combed top preparation.

-Medium wools that are great to work with are: Black Welsh Mountain, Corriedale, Shetland and Zwartbles.
 These are just a few of the easy to spin medium wools will mention how beginner friendly they are in the description.
+As long as it has a good staple length, you really can’t go wrong with a medium wool.

 There are some super wools here and many more breeds to consider, just be careful to read microns to know if the wool is soft enough for your planned use.